rydmike/flex_color_scheme/README.md

 colors for your custom re-usable widgets as their default color property values.
 Then theme your application to make it look the way you want, rather than defining constants that you apply directly to widget color properties.

-If you tried the previous examples on a device, and not on the Web or a built them as desktop targets, you might have noticed that the system navigation bar on Android devices does not always change.
+If you tried the previous examples on a device, you might have noticed that the system navigation bar on Android devices does not always change.
 It is not themed to have matching background and theme mode that matches the active application theme as it changes.
 This example shows how this can be fixed and that the used method remain in effect when opening a subpage.